How Self-Cleaning Ovens Work: The Go-To Guide

 Here’s how the steam cleaning process works:

-- Remove trays and add water: Take out any shelves or trays, and pour a small amount of water (usually around 200–250 ml) into the base of the oven or a designated cavity, depending on the model.
+- Remove trays and add water: Take out shelves and trays.
+Pour around 200–250 ml of water into the oven base or designated reservoir, depending on your model.

-- Allow the oven to cool: After the cycle finishes, let the oven cool slightly before opening the door to avoid steam burns.
+- Cooling phase: Once finished, let the oven cool slightly before opening the door to avoid steam burns.

-- Wipe clean manually: Use a damp cloth or sponge to wipe away the loosened dirt and moisture from the interior surfaces.
+- Manual wipe: Use a damp cloth or sponge to remove the loosened dirt and moisture.

 Energy Use and Safety Tips